HighBlood1/HighBlood1/README.md

 - 👋 Hi, I’m @HighBlood1
 - 👀 I’m interested in learn
-- 🌱 I’m currently learning java, java scrypt adn scc
+- 🌱 I’m currently learning java, java scrypt and scc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...